Progress made toward treatment for rare, fatal neurological disease

 A decade after scientists announced the development of induced pluripotent stem cells, Waisman investigators, including Su-Chun Zhang and David Gamm, continue to use these cells to research and develop potential therapies for several disorders and conditions, such as ALS, Parkinson’s disease, spinal cord injury, and macular degeneration.

-November 20, 2017New Faculty Focus: Sriram Boothalingam
+November 20, 2017New faculty focus: Sriram Boothalingam

 How did you get into your field of research?
 After I learned that the inner ear can produce sounds on its own and that the brain controls what we hear, I was hooked!